Mohammadjafariyan/NextjsSampleForInterview/README.md

  will execute ```integration tests```

-you can change in docker compose files and .env in running outside of docker docker compose files overrides .env
+you can change in docker compose files and .env in running outside of docker docker compose files override .env

 Clone the project